Why should I attend a MTB skills clinic with Mastering MTB Skills?

 What kind of fitness level do I need?

-Our Part 1 Course consists of theory and ground work which includes short drills on flat grass and some mobile obstacles so you don’t need to be very fit.
+Part 1 of our course consists of theory and ground work which includes short mountain bike skills drills on flat grass and some mobile obstacles so you don’t need to be very fit.
 We do encourage everyone to take a break when they need to and watch and learn from the others as they practice.

-Our Part 3 course is made up of a skills ride where we try session and practice some of the features.
+Part 3 of our course is made up of a skills ride where we try session and practice some of the features.
 We would suggest a fitness level where you are comfortable riding 25-30km at a comfortable pace.

 Are knee/elbow pads recommended?